List of diplomatic missions of Armenia

 This is a list of diplomatic missions of Armenia.
 Armenia is a landlocked country located in the Southern Caucasus.

-Over 8 million Armenians reside abroad, with large communities located in Russia, France, Iran, United States, Georgia, Lebanon, Argentina, and Ukraine.
+Over 8 million Armenians reside abroad, with large communities located in Argentina, Brazil, Egypt, France, Georgia, Iran, Lebanon, Russia, Ukraine, and the United States.
 The Ministry of Foreign Affairs oversees Armenia's diplomatic missions abroad.

 Honorary consuls are excluded from this listing.